- Tour Itinerary -

 - Testimonials -

-What's your idea of holidays?
-To sleep in a luxurious bed with crisp bed linen, take a bath in a designer bath, go to a concert or enjoy the latest movie with George, or Angelina ?
+What's your idea of a perfect holiday?
+Sleeping in a luxurious bed with crisp bed linen after taking a bath in a designer bath?

-Well - forget about it when you go on a Penduka Safari!
+Well - forget about it when you go on a Penduka Safari, but believe me you won't regret it and you won't miss it!